House panel rejects drug pricing plan in setback to Biden

 House Budget Committee Chairman John Yarmuth, D-Ky., said in an interview Tuesday that his panel would be ready next week to combine all 13 sections and send the overall bill to the full House.
 That might be delayed as lawmakers wait for the nonpartisan Congressional Budget Office to produce a cost estimate for the legislation, Yarmuth said.

-The Senate has yet to produce its own legislation, but Senate leaders and other lawmakers have been in talks with the House.
+The Senate has yet to produce its own legislation, but leaders and other senators have been in talks with the House.
 Differences remain over taxes, health programs and other issues.

 Democratic leaders would love to send completed legislation to Biden for his signature in the coming weeks, but many think resolving the policy and political complications the party faces will take much longer.
 White House press secretary Jen Psaki told reporters Wednesday that they expect Congress to move the legislation before an international climate conference in November.